fanch317/ESP-AutoUpdater/README.md

 Update over the air on ESP8266
 ===

+About
+---

-This updater will autoget new program on a URL by connecting WIFI.
+This updater will autoget new program on a URL by connecting WIFI when you press GPIO04 and GPIO05 to GND.
 If the WiFi is not available, a AP WiFi is created for upload by a webpage on ESP.

 I don't check version of program.
 So you must force update when you want overwrite you program.

-Usage on your arduino/platformIO code
+Usage
 ---

-1. Include lib
+Include autoUpdaterVendor.h and autoUpdaterVendor.cpp on you project.
+Place this 2 lines on your arduino/platformIO code.

-#include "autoUpdaterVendor.h"
+  \#include "autoUpdaterVendor.h"

-2. Call updater on your setup function (or anywhere) autoUpdater();
+  autoUpdater();

 Special at boot
 ---

 ##### Reset to default settings AutoUpdater
 * Hold GPIO04 and GPIO05 on normal boot
-  * Wait 30s until blue led is quickly blinking
-  * Release when led stop blinking
+* Release GPIO04 and GPIO05 after 30s

-##### Force to Launch AutoGetDownloader (when disabled)
+##### Launch AutoGetDownloader
 * Hold GPIO04 and GPIO05 on normal boot
- * Release GPIO04 and GPIO05 when led quickly blinking
+* Release GPIO04 and GPIO05

-Note : If you release only GPIO05, AutoUpdate will launch update by AutoGet Note : If you release only GPIO04, AutoUpdate will launch update by Listener
+Note : If you release only GPIO05, AutoUpdate will launch update by AutoGet

+Note : If you release only GPIO04, AutoUpdate will launch update by Listener